Muskankhosla/MuskanKhosla/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms in C++
 - 👯 I’m looking to collaborate on Web Develompent project
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about C++ , Web Development courses and anything related to FullStack development.
+- 💬 Ask me about C ,C++ , Web Development courses and anything related to FullStack development.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am ready to explore!!!!
 -->